vives-devbit/git-course/docs/migrating-to-markdown/README.md

 Once tested thoroughly, you can push it using `git push origin master`.

+## Think Content not Style

+Migrate small sections at a time when moving content from Word to markdown.
+Not a good idea to copy whole pages.

+Sometimes it's best to work paragraph per paragraph.
+Try not to focus on styling and layout but rather on the content itself.
+Let markdown and VuePress do the hard word for you.

+## Referencing Images

+While very important in scientific documents, VuePress and markdown do not allow one to directly reference images by for example their caption number.

+Try to avoid sentences such as `in the figure below ...` because there is also no option to style how images are include in pages when printing to a PDF or printer.
+The image may as well land on the next page.
+It's better practice to reference images and tables using sentences such as `in the next table ...`

 ## Use Tags for versions

 Want to refactor part of your course at the end of the semester?
 Than it is also a good idea to tag the current state of your course.
 This way you will easily find your way back if ever needed.